katylava/django-hijackemail/README.rst

 Settings
 --------

+The default transformation converts john.doe@example.com to john.doe-at-example.com@local.

+HIJACK_EMAIL_REPLACEMENT
-HIJACK_EMAIL_REPLACEMENT:  Instead of transforming the original email, just
-                           send all email to this address.
+    Instead of transforming the original email, just send all email to this address.

+HIJACK_EMAIL_DOMAIN
-HIJACK_EMAIL_DOMAIN:  Use the default transformation with this catchall
+    Use the default transformation with this catchall domain.
-                      domain.
 If no domain is provided, uses 'local'.

+HIJACK_EMAIL_TRANSFORMATION
-HIJACK_EMAIL_TRANSFORMATION:  A function which, given an email address,
+    A function which takes an email address, and returns a transformed version of it.

-                              returns a different address for email to go to.
+HIJACK_EMAIL_EXCLUDE
-HIJACK_EMAIL_EXCLUDE: A list of email addresses that should not be hijacked.
+    A list of email addresses that should not be hijacked.
     For example, you might include your own address here.